tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_doc_types.md

 If engineers write anything, it's usually the endpoint reference material.

 Note that the endpoint documentation is never meant to be a starting point.
-The information is meant to be browsed, and a new developer will need some bacground information about authorization keys and more to use the endpoints.
+The information is meant to be browsed, and a new developer will need some background information about authorization keys and more to use the endpoints.

 Here's a sample page showing endpoints from Instagram's API: